 Hello, my name is Brooks Gibson and I am a Master's-Level Pastoral Counselor.
-I am trained in Christian counseling, clinical psychotherapy and forensic court-ordered services in the family and juvenile superior and district courts in the U.S. I have worked with children, adolescents, adults, couples and families for over 30 years dealing with a wide range of difficult emotional, relational, clinical and personality disorder issues.
+I am trained in Christian counseling, clinical psychotherapy, and forensic court-ordered services in the family and juvenile superior and district courts in the U.S. I have worked with children, adolescents, adults, couples and families for over 30 years dealing with a wide range of difficult emotional, relational, clinical and personality disorder issues.
 I am an ordained pastor and a certified community college instructor in psychology, counseling and chemical dependency, having taught for over 16 years at locations such as Arizona College of the Bible, Glendale Community College and Paradise Valley Community College and several others.
-I am a member of the American Association of Christian Counselors and the American Association of Pastoral Counselors.
+I am a member of the American Association of Christian Counselors.

 Academically, I obtained my Bachelor of Science in Psychology from Grand Canyon University, my Master of Education in Counseling (MEd) from Northern Arizona University.
 I have also studied and taught Bible and Theology at Arizona College of the Bible, and post-graduate work in psychology and clinical psychology at Ottawa University and Capella University.
 I was awarded the National Dean’s List, Who’s Who in American Universities and the National Christian Leadership Association awards while in college.
 After attending six universities, I became a voracious reader and have assembled an audio book library for my clients use, with over 300 titles that supplement the counseling process through education.
 I also co-authored the State of Arizona’s manual for separated parents involved in shared custody, Planning For Parenting Time: Arizona’s Guide For Parents Living Apart.